phuctm97/n8n-nodes-pdfvector/README.md

 ## Credentials

-To use this node, you'll need a PDFVector API key.
+To use this node, you'll need a PDF Vector API key.
 Here's how to get one:

-1. Sign up for a [PDFVector account](https://www.pdfvector.com/sign-up)
+1. Sign up for a [PDF Vector account](https://www.pdfvector.com/sign-up)
 2. Navigate to your [Dashboard](https://www.pdfvector.com/dashboard)
 3. Generate a new API key (it will start with `pdfvector_`)
 4. In n8n:
    - Go to **Credentials** → **Add Credential**
-   - Select **PDFVector API** from the list
+   - Select **PDF Vector API** from the list
    - Enter your API key
    - Click **Save**